 Allegiant Air has a stringent change and cancellation policy, which should come as no surprise as an ultra-low-cost carrier.
 You must change or cancel your flight at least seven days before travel, and Allegiant charges a $75 fee per segment — meaning that the total cost of altering both legs of a roundtrip flight would be $150.
 Allegiant will not refund the difference nor the carrier charges or any other booking fees, and you'll receive a non-refundable, non-transferable voucher for future travel up to two years from the original booking date.
 Within seven days of travel, no changes are allowed and no credit is given unless you purchased Allegiant's "Trip Flex" add-on at the time of booking.

 Allegiant Air coronavirus change fee policy

-For updated information, see the Allegiant Air website.
+For the most up to date information, see the Allegiant Air website.